 Most CRUD operations need to specify Key objects (partition-key, clustering-key, etc.).
 So, before moving on to CRUD operations, the following explains how to construct a Key object.

-For a single column key, you can use the Key.ofXXX() methods (XXX is a type name) to construct it as follows:
+For a single column key, you can use Key.of<TYPE_NAME>() methods to construct the key as follows:

 Key key1 = Key.ofInt("col1", 1);